dmandrone/DJMVY7/lecture-labs/tw3.md

 #Stakeholders

-#Users (might be the same)

  1. Editor
  2. Photographer
  3. Journalist
+   - Functional Requirements
+   - Must...
+   - User will be able to...

+#Users (might be the same)
+ 1. Average Person (Internet Surfer)
   - Functional Requirements
   - Must...
   - User will be able to...